Under Western Stars: Production

 The film's pre-production title was Western Cowboy.
 The film was originally intended to star Gene Autry, but Autry was on strike beginning in December 1937 so Republic Pictures cast Roy Rogers.
 The film was filmed on location in the Alabama Hills of Lone Pine, California.

 Music was provided Rogers and the Maple City Four.
 The song "Dust" was purchased by Republic Pictures from its composers Gene Autry and Johnny Marvin.
 However, Autry later filed a lawsuit for improper use of the song and dramatization of the lyrics, which was settled out of court.

 Legacy

 The film's song "Dust", written by Johnny Marvin, was nominated for an Academy Award for Best Song.
-In 2009, Under Western Stars was selected for the National Film Registry by the Library of Congress for being "culturally, historically or aesthetically" significant and will be preserved for all time.
+In 2009, Under Western Stars was selected for preservation in the National Film Registry by the Library of Congress for being "culturally, historically or aesthetically" significant.